maximilian-sprengholz/fem-lit-review/docs/appendix.md

 ## Scope

-This online appendix supplements the literature review _The labor market integration of immigrant women in Europe.
-A review_ by [Bentley Schieckoff](mailto:bentley.schieckoff@uni-konstanz.de), University of Konstanz, and [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Humboldt-Universität zu Berlin (2021, mimeo).
+This online appendix supplements the literature review _The labor market integration of immigrant women in Europe: Context, theory and evidence_ by [Bentley Schieckoff](mailto:bentley.schieckoff@uni-konstanz.de), University of Konstanz, and [Maximilian Sprengholz](mailto:maximilian.sprengholz@hu-berlin.de), Humboldt-Universität zu Berlin (2021, mimeo).
 We provide descriptive statistics on:

 1. Immigrant population in Europe (2019)
     - Immigrant population by gender and origin group (EU vs. non-EU) across destination countries